kinh-tran/pseudonymity-manager/README.md

 ```

 After that, the build is available in `dist/` directory that you can install in Chromium by going to [extension page](chrome://extensions/), enable the developer mode, click on "Load Unpacked" and choose the `dist/` directory here.

+Sign into your ProtonPass account.
+You will need a ProtonPass account to do this.